eyalroz/cuda-kat/README.md

 # cuda-kat: CUDA Kernel Author's Toolkit

 An install-less, header-only library which is a loosely-coupled collection of **utility functions and classes** for writing **device-side CUDA code** (kernels and non-kernel functions).
-These utilities:
+These let us:

 * Write templated device-side without constantly coming up against not-trivially-templatable bits.
 * Use standard-library(-like) containers in device-side code (but not _have_ to use them).